stauren/vise-ssr/docs/tapable-hooks.md

 | Return Value | void |

 ### hooks.beforeRender
-Tapped functions will be called one by one before rendering HTML with server renderer provided by web UI libraries.
+Tapped functions will be called in order before rendering HTML with server renderer provided by web UI libraries.
 Typically this could be used to fetch data for SSR.
 Data should be transferred in `RenderContext.extra`.

 | Key | Content |
 | ----------- | ----------- |